birajdiyora/Attendance-App/README.md

 - **Subject Management**: Students can add and manage subjects from the navigation panel's subjects section.
 All subjects are displayed here for easy access.

 - **Attendance Tracking**: The home screen displays all subjects along with the number of attended and absent lectures.
 Students can click on a subject to mark their attendance for specific lectures.
-The attendance screen also shows the present and absent lecture dates and displays the attendance percentage in a circular pie chart.
+The attendance screen also shows the present and absent lecture dates and displays the attendance percentage in a Doughnut pie chart.

-- **Overall Attendance**: The overall attendance screen displays the overall attendance percentage in a pie chart.
-It also shows the attendance for each subject date-wise.
+- **Overall Attendance**: The overall attendance screen displays the overall attendance percentage in a Doughnut pie chart.
+It also shows the attendance for each subject.

 ## Screenshots:
 <table>